By Peter Lyle DeHaan , PhD

 Walking down the empty jet way, I stepped onto the plane; the flight attendant informed me that I was the only passenger.
 She asked if I would be needing beverage service.
 I thanked her and joked that she could take the night off.

 Later, as I deplaned in Kalamazoo, I inquired if this thing happened very often.
 “Occasionally,” she replied.
 “Once the plane was empty.
 But we have to fly anyway, because it needs to be in Kalamazoo for an early flight the next day.”
-So, for the price of a commercial ticket, I had a private flight with a personal flight attendant. [bctt tweet=”To realize a positive outcome: have a plan, be realistic, and make the most of it.” username=””]
+So, for the price of a commercial ticket, I had a private flight with a personal flight attendant.

 The Captian’s Final Flight: Another time, while anxiously waiting for my flight to Chicago—where I had a tight 40 minutes connection—there was an announcement of a delay: 30 minutes, then an hour, then more.
 Finally, two hours past the scheduled departure, we had boarded and were ready to taxi.